bbj3/bbj3.github.io/_posts/2020-03-17-Overcome-Overfitting-in-Convolutional-Neural-Networks.md

 ![first model](/images/performance_first_model.png)

 We see that after ca. 10 epochs the perfomance, of the model on the training and testing set, starts to diverge.
 This is a clear indication of overfitting.
-What we could do stop the training after ca. 10 epochs(early stopping).
+What we could do is to stop the training after ca. 10 epochs(early stopping).
 But let's explore some alternatives to that.

-## How to prevent overfitting
+## Data Augmentation

 When our dataset is limited we often run into the problem of overfitting.
 But what if we don't have any more data, how can we handle that?
 One way is to augment the dataset we already have.
 We can apply random transformations to the images for instance: zoom, rotate and flip them horizontally.